giovancombo/DLA-Labs/lab1/README.md

 >
 [*Class Activation Maps*](http://cnnlocalization.csail.mit.edu/#:~:text=A%20class%20activation%20map%20for,decision%20made%20by%20the%20CNN.) are very powerful tools for understanding how Neural Networks learn in order to classify objects in an image.

-The main focus, here, is to see how one of the previously trained CNNs *attends* to specific image features to recognize *specific* classes.
+The main focus here is to see how one of the previously trained CNNs *attends* to specific image features to recognize *specific* classes.

 Class Activation Maps were here implemented taking inspiration from [this tutorial](https://medium.com/intelligentmachines/implementation-of-class-activation-map-cam-with-pytorch-c32f7e414923).

-For this task, I trained a 50-layer ResidualCNN for 50 epochs, in order to reach convergence to a higher Validation Accuracy than all models that were trained in Exercise 1 (*Figure 10*).
+For this task, I trained a 50-layer ResidualCNN for 50 epochs, in order to reach convergence to a higher Validation Accuracy than all models that were trained in Exercise 1 (*Figure 9*).

 <p float="center" align="center">
   <img src="https://github.com/giovancombo/DeepLearningApps/blob/main/lab1/images/23_cam/model_for_CAMs_valacc.png" width="48%" />
 </p>
-<p align="center"><i><b>Figure 10</b> | Validation Accuracy of the <b>ResidualCNN</b> trained for this Exercise</i></p>
+<p align="center"><i><b>Figure 9</b> | Validation Accuracy of the <b>ResidualCNN</b> trained for this Exercise</i></p>

 #### CAMs on CIFAR10 images

-Firstly, I did some evaluations on the 3-channels 32x32 CIFAR10 images (here I show some of them, other can be found in the `images/23_cam` folder).
+Firstly, I conducted some evaluations on the 3-channel 32x32 CIFAR10 images (I show some of them here; other examples can be found in the `images/23_cam` folder).

 <p float="center">
   <img src="https://github.com/giovancombo/DeepLearningApps/blob/main/lab1/images/23_cam/cifar_data/cifar_idx0_cat.jpg" width="12%" />